 Ohio Farm to School is celebrating local successes in the “Three C’s” of Farm to School: Community (local foods procurement), Cafeteria (menu creation, kitchen remodeling, and chef involvement), and Classroom (school gardens and education).

-We’ll be posting at least one story per month – so check back often!
+We’ll be posting one story per month – so check back often!

 By Amy Fovargue and Laura Kington “Adults have made decisions about what children eat all of their lives.
 Now the students are making those decisions – and connections to local foods!” said Alison Patrick, program manager of Children & Family Health Services at Cuyahoga County Board of Health.
 Patrick is the grant manager for the 2016 USDA Farm to School Grant for Cuyahoga County.
 The Cuyahoga County District Board of Health will use the $100,000 awarded to engage multiple school districts in an effort to expand their farm to school programs.
 The project will facilitate connections and leverage partnerships across the supply chain to improve access to healthy, locally grown foods and to strengthen the regional food system’s economy, enhance […]